sparktsang/sparktsang.github.io/_posts/psychedelic.md

 *Realm?*

 The world, he explained, consists of many realms.
-He needed to enter his lineage's realm to fully align with his mission, but he couldn't get in until he was "qualified."
+He needed to enter his lineage's realm to fully align with his mission, but he couldn't get in until he was "qualified".

 "A gatekeeper?"
 I offered.